Fixed Point Theorems for Set-Valued Maps with Contractive Orbits: Contractions in premetric spaces

-\begin{examp} The Moore plane (also known as Niemytzky's tangent disc topology, see \cite{Counterexamples}, Example 82) is defined on the closed upper-half plane $X=\{(x,y) \in \R^2: y \geq 0\}$.
+\begin{examp} The Niemytzky's tangent disc topology (also known as Moore plane, see \cite{Counterexamples}, Example 82) is defined on the closed upper-half plane $X=\{(x,y) \in \R^2: y \geq 0\}$.
 A countable local base $L_n(x,y)$ at each point $(x,y) \in X$ is given by

-Moore plane $(X,\tau)$ is a first countable Hausdorff space which is not metrizable, but it is an $h$-space (see \cite{IKZ}).
-An h-space is a Hausdorff p-space (see Definition 2.2 in \cite{IKZ}).
+Moore plane $(X,\tau)$ is a first countable Hausdorff space which is not metrizable, but it is a Hausdorff premetric space with the additional properties (P2) and (P3) (see \cite{IKZ}).

 Consider the map